Investigation Dagon - A D&D 5e Halloween Adventure for Level 16 Characters

 Family Members

 There are dozens of people in attendance at this wedding, so feel free to make up any characters as you see fit for both families.
-A could place to start to build tension in the scene is to have the Halfling family be very rowdy, drunk and celebratory.
-The Human family may be much more reserved and feel uncomfortable with the ceremony.
-As the evening progresses, perhaps certain members of the family will "loosen up", perhaps with the party's assistance.
+A good place to start to build tension in the scene is to have the halfling family be very rowdy, drunk and celebratory.
+The human family may be much more reserved and feel uncomfortable with the ceremony.
+As the evening progresses, certain members of the family will "loosen up", perhaps with the party's assistance.

 Members